MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

 ## Steps for finding signs of this attack and confirming it
 You can use either of these two methods to confirm the attack.
 - Manually examine the rules and forms for each mailbox using the Outlook client.
-This method is thorough, but you can only check one user at a time which can be very time consuming if you have many users to check and can result in a breach of the computer that you are running the check from.
+This method is thorough, but you can only check mailbox user at a time which can be very time consuming if you have many users to check.
+It can also result in a breach of the computer that you are running the check from.
 - Use the [Get-AllTenantRulesAndForms.ps1](https://github.com/OfficeDev/O365-InvestigationTooling/blob/master/Get-AllTenantRulesAndForms.ps1) PowerShell script to automatically dump all the mail forwarding rules and custom forms for all the users in your tenancy.
 This is the fastest and safest method with the least amount of overhead.

 ### Confirm the Rules Attack Using the Outlook client
 1. Open the users Outlook client as the user.
 The user may need your help in examining the rules on their mailbox.
 2. Refer to [Manage email messages by using rules](https://support.office.com/en-us/article/manage-email-messages-by-using-rules-c24f5dea-9465-4df4-ad17-a50704d66c59#ID0EAABAAA=2010) article for the procedures on how to open the rules interface in either the 2007, 2010 or 2013 versions of Outlook.
-3. Look for rules that the user did not create, any unexpected rules or rules with suspicious names.
+3. Look for rules that the user did not create, or any unexpected rules or rules with suspicious names.
 4. Look in the rule description for rule actions that start and application or refer to an .EXE, .ZIP file or to launching a URL.
 5. Look for any new processes that start using the Outlook process ID.
 Refer to [Find the Process ID](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/finding-the-process-id).

 ### Steps to confirm the Forms attack using the Outlook client
 1. Open the user Outlook client as the user.
 2. Follow the steps in, [Show the Developer tab](https://support.office.com/en-us/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45) for the users version of Outlook.
-3. Open the now visible developer tab in Outlook and click **design a form**
+3. Open the now visible developer tab in Outlook and click **design a form**.
 4. Select the **Inbox** from the **Look In** list.
 Look for any custom forms.
-Custom forms are rare enough that if you have any custom forms, it is worth a deeper look.
+Custom forms are rare enough that if you have any custom forms at all, it is worth a deeper look.
 5. Investigate any custom forms, especially those marked as hidden.
 6. Open any custom forms and in the **Form** group click **View Code** to see what runs when the form is loaded.

 ### Steps to confirm the Rules and Forms attack using PowerShell
-The simplest way to verify a Rules or custom Forms attack is to run the [Get-AllTenantRulesAndForms.ps1](https://github.com/OfficeDev/O365-InvestigationTooling/blob/master/Get-AllTenantRulesAndForms.ps1) PowerShell script.
+The simplest way to verify a rules or custom forms attack is to run the [Get-AllTenantRulesAndForms.ps1](https://github.com/OfficeDev/O365-InvestigationTooling/blob/master/Get-AllTenantRulesAndForms.ps1) PowerShell script.
 This script connects to every mailbox in your tenant and dumps all the rules and forms into two .csv files.

 #### Pre-requisites
-You will need to have a global admin role elevation to run the script (because it connects to every mailbox in the tenancy to read the rules and forms.
+You will need to have a global administrator rights to run the script because the script connects to every mailbox in the tenancy to read the rules and forms.

 1. Sign in to the machine that you will run the script from with local administrator rights.
-2. Download or copy the Get-AllTenantRulesAndForms.ps1 script from GitHub to a folder that you will run it from.
-The script will write two date stamped files to this folder, MailboxFormsExport-yyyy-mm-dd.csv, and MailboxRulesExport-yyyy-mm-dd.csv.
+2. Download or copy the Get-AllTenantRulesAndForms.ps1 script from GitHub to a folder from which you will run it.
+The script will create two date stamped files to this folder, MailboxFormsExport-yyyy-mm-dd.csv, and MailboxRulesExport-yyyy-mm-dd.csv.
 3. Open a PowerShell instance as an administrator and open the folder you saved the script to.
 4. Run this PowerShell command line as follows `.\Get-AllTenantRulesAndForms.ps1`.\Get-AllTenantRulesAndForms.ps1

 #### Interpreting the output